Treaty 1: Negotiations

-After listening to Archibald's speech, the indigenous leaders returned several days later with their list of demands for the treaty that included guaranteeing large areas of land for each individual or family.
+After listening to Archibald's speech, the Indigenous leaders returned several days later with their list of demands for the treaty that included guaranteeing large areas of land for each individual or family.

 Archibald and the other Canadian officials, however, believed this demand to be too high, so they negotiated the land rights down to approximately "160 acres of land for a family of five"; which was similar to the land rights outlined in the Dominion Lands Act for British settlers.
 After much debating, the two sides came to an agreement and the treaty was signed August 3.

 Articles and memorandum of Treaty 1

-The final articles of Treaty 1 were outlined as follows: the indigenous peoples were to hand over a large portion of land in the southeast and south-central current-day Manitoba to Governor Archibald and the Crown.
+The final articles of Treaty 1 were outlined as follows: the Indigenous peoples were to hand over a large portion of land in the southeast and south-central current-day Manitoba to Governor Archibald and the Crown.
 These lands were to include areas around Lake Manitoba and Winnipeg as well as around the Red River Valley.

-In return, the Canadian government were to provide each band with a reserve large enough to accommodate each family of five with 160 acres of land (or a larger or smaller amount based on the size of the family).
+In return, the Canadian government was to provide each band with a reserve large enough to accommodate each family of five with 160 acres of land (or a larger or smaller amount based on the size of the family).
 In addition, each member of these bands were to be given a gratuity of three dollars in accordance with a yearly sum of fifteen dollars based on a family of five.
 This annual payment could be provided in cash or items such as clothing, blankets, or hunting supplies based upon the desires of the family.
 The government also could provide and maintain a school on each reserve if one was desired.
 And the Crown would prohibit the introduction and sale of alcohol on reserves.